 Attachment, caregiving and children’s mental health

 The importance of parenthood for the child's emotional development is central to a current discussion about the factors that may explain the increased frequency of mental illness among young people.
-Here, we focus on the development of children's internalizing (anxiety related) and externalizing behavior problems during the transition to puberty, considering both the child's emotional needs of the parent and the parent's thoughts and feelings about his/her relationship with the child.
+Here, we focus on the development of children's internalising (anxiety related) and externalising behaviour problems during the transition to puberty, considering both the child's emotional need of the parent and the parent's thoughts and feelings about his/her relationship with the child.

-The project has received funding from the Swedish Research Council, Crafoord Foundation and Magnus Bergvall's Foundation.
+The project has received funding from the Swedish Research Council, Crafoord Foundation and the Magnus Bergvall Foundation.

 PI / research coordinator

 elia [dot] psouni [at] med [dot] lu [dot] se